cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 Let's see what happens if we log into CloudForms as "Joe Doe".

-***Note:*** You can not log into CloudForms with different users while you're in the same browser session.
+:warning: ***WARNING***You can not log into CloudForms with different users while you're in the same browser session.
 You have to log out and log in again.
 As an alternative, you can use a different browser, if available, or you can open an additional window in "private" mode.

 1. Log out of CloudForms by clicking on the user name on the top right and click on ***Logout***